What is income tax?

 - Deduct tax credits, such as the general tax credit and employment tax credit.

-Use our calculation tool that makes it easy:
+Use our calculation tool which makes it easy.

 Requesting an extension for your tax return